cgdntx/docker-sabnzbd-mp4-automator/README.md

 * Removed GID / UID from original assuming 911 from linuxserver sonarr/radarr
 * Changed volumes and ports to reflect SABnzbd
 * Changed automator path
+* Removed auto-download / symlinks for sickbeard mp4 automator in favor of manual load

 ### Usage